Skip to Main Content

 You can see that plurals are included.
 Try to think about alternate spellings of words or abbreviations, too.

 Watch the video below for more information about creating a concept map for brainstorming ideas.
 If you are a visual learner, this may be a great resource.
-The video is from the Appalachian State University, Belk Library, Boone, NC.

 Keyword Searching in Databases

-For example: teenagers OR young adults AND advertising
+For example: (teenagers OR young adults) AND advertising

 Keyword Searching Tips and Tricks